 This accessory is only ever included with the best portable fire pit models.
 Foldable varieties can be neatly zipped into their carrying cases and transported to your location of choice.

-These are not an accessory per se, but rather a useful feature of some fire pits – heat-resistant handles located on both sides of a fire pit allow for easy transport of the unit.
+These are not an accessory per se, but rather a useful feature – heat-resistant handles located on both sides of a fire pit allow for easy transport of the unit.

 Fire Pit Safety and Maintenance

-- Always place your fire pit on a solid, steady surface – it should not wobble when in use.
+- Always place it on a solid, steady surface – it should not wobble when in use.

-Keep the fire small and manageable, especially if you are a novice – the bigger the fire, the larger the potential for disaster!
+Keep the flame small and manageable, especially if you are a novice – the bigger the fire, the larger the potential for disaster!

-- Keep the fire pit away from power lines, all flammable materials, furniture, railings, plants, and trees.
+- Keep it away from power lines, all flammable materials, furniture, railings, plants, and trees.
 It should be located at least 10 feet away from all these things.

 - Never use a fire pit indoors, or on a wooden deck.
-Keep a flame-resistant surface underneath the fire pit, and make sure you use a spark guard, to keep sparks from flying about.
+Keep a flame-resistant surface underneath and make sure you use a spark guard, to keep sparks from flying about.

-- Clean up in and around the pit before you light the fire.
+- Clean up in and around the pit before you light it up.
 Remove all leaves and other combustible materials around the pit, to make sure the fire doesn’t accidentally spread!

-- Check the weather forecast before deciding to use your fire pit.
+- Check the weather forecast.
 Excessive wind can be dangerous, as it could cause embers to blow about.

 - Always keep a container of water, garden hose, or fire extinguisher nearby, no matter how many times you may have used the fire pit and how confident you may feel.

-- Never leave children and pets around a lit fire pit unsupervised, and do not leave a lit fire unattended.
+- Never leave children and pets around unsupervised, and do not leave a lit fire unattended.

 Always put a fire out safely – let it die down completely and let the fire pit cool before you move to dispose of the ashes.
 There should be no glowing coals or ashes in the pit.